EvangeliaS/Memory-Management-Simulation/README.md

 ### Note

-Automatic removal of processes from memory after their lifespan is not implemented for the Buddy algorithm, but the necessary functions for deleting nodes from the tree and placing pending processes from the list into memory are implemented and functional.
+Automatic removal of processes from memory after their lifespan is not implemented for the Buddy algorithm.
+However, the necessary functions for deleting nodes from the tree and placing pending processes from the list into memory are implemented and functional.

 ### Performance Metrics

 The simulation evaluates performance using the following metrics:

 1. **E [Shore 1975]:** The product of time and memory, offering insights into resource utilization.
 2. **Memory Gap Analysis:** Calculating the mean and variance of memory gap sizes, reflecting memory fragmentation.

 ### Conclusion